atuline/PixelBlaze/readme.md

 ## Background

 PixelBlaze runs a non-typed Javascript style interpreted language where values are 16.16 fixed point.

 FastLED, on the other hand, typically works with typed 8/16 bit or floating point values.

 Both PixelBlaze and FastLED have their own function calls, such as Pixelblaze's:

 time(), triangle(), wave() and square() routines, each of which return values betwewen 0 and 1.0.

 In order to translate from PixelBlaze to FastLED, we'll resort to floating point math and convert from Javascript mathematical operations to C style ones.

 For more information on PixelBlaze, see www.electromage.com.

 ## WLED Custom Effects

 Ewoud Wijma has been implementing a Custom Effects interpreter for the sound reactive fork of WLED.
 This language is very similar to that of PixelBlaze, and he's added the above PixelBlaze routines in order to make his language very similar to that of PixelBlaze.
+That language now supports a crossbreed of WLED, FastLED as well as PixelBlaze functionality.